 Let’s dive in!

 What is print on demand (POD)?

 Print on demand (POD), sometimes referred to as “on-demand printing” is an ecommerce model that allows you to sell customized products that are printed only after an order has been placed.
 With on-demand printing, you don’t hold on to any physical inventory.
-Instead, you sign up with a POD platform that takes care of the printing and fulfillment process for you.
+Instead, you sign up with a POD platform that takes care of the printing and fulfilment process for you.

 Print on demand is a type of dropshipping practice, in which the merchant doesn’t have to deal with inventory management and shipping.
 All those components handled by a third party, and the seller doesn’t incur stock holding expenses because they’re not charged for the cost of goods until someone places an order.

-POD fulfillment services versus POD marketplaces
+POD fulfilment services versus POD marketplaces

 The former includes services like Printful and Printify, which serve as your backend fulfillment partner.
-POD fulfillment services enable you to connect your ecommerce site to their platform, and whenever someone buys from your site, that order is sent to your service provider for printing and fulfillment.
+POD fulfilment services enable you to connect your ecommerce site to their platform, and whenever someone buys from your site, that order is sent to your service provider for printing and fulfillment.